Home

 Model calibration:

-Once the groundwater model datasets are assembled, the model simulated water levels and streamflows are compared to observed data to determine how well the model matches real-world conditions.
+Once the groundwater model datasets were assembled, the model simulated water levels and streamflows are compared to observed data to determine how well the model matches real-world conditions.
 Often times, model parameters such as recharge and hydraulic properties need to be adjusted to improve this match by a process referred to as “model calibration”.